Amour et Pâtisserie

 Amour et Pâtisserie (沒有名字的甜點店 (Méi Yǒu Míng Zì De Tián Diǎn Diàn)), also known as The Patisserie with No Name, is a 2013 Taiwanese romantic television series produced by channel PTS, starring Sandrine Pinna, Jasper Liu and Shiou Jieh Kai.
 The story is taken from Taiwanese actress and playwright Hannah Lin's "Television Program Playwriting Award" winning entry.
 Filming took place from July 26-November 15, 2012.
 First original broadcast began May 25, 2013 on PTS channel, airing every Saturday at 9:00-10:30 pm.
 The last of the 14 episodes was aired on August 24, 2013.

 This was Jasper Liu's first drama as the male lead.

 Synopsis

-A pâtisserie with no name, hidden in a residential area of Taichung, has a talented pastry chef that only makes three different desserts each day and each day is a surprise for the customer as what is available depends on the chef's mood.
-However life at the quiet shop changes when a happy-go-lucky backpacker whose belongings have been stolen accidentally stumbles into the shop and refuses to leave, asking to work for room and board only.
+A pâtisserie with no name, hidden in a residential area of Taichung, has a pastry chef that only makes three different desserts each day and each day is a surprise for the customers.
+In the shop, what is available depends on the chef's mood.
+However, life at the quiet shop changes when a backpacker, whose belongings have been stolen accidentally stumbles into the shop and refuses to leave, asking to work for room and board only.